-"The Police," he spluttered, "they're everywhere!
+"The Police," he gasped, "they're everywhere!
 I think I was nearly caught.
 The entire night has been a complete nightmare.
 I am very lucky that I managed to grab this."
-He finished, presenting a thin, transparent, plastic bag with complete Cashbot and Lawbot suits in it.
+He presented a thin, transparent, plastic bag with complete Cashbot and Lawbot suits in it.

 "Ah, it's pretty good.
 I hope you didn't spend too much for it.
 And I think you should get to bed because we have a big day ahead of us tomorrow."